bkuhlmann/auther/README.md

 ## Usage

-Assuming you are using something like [direnv](https://direnv.net), add the following to your `.env`
+Assuming you are using something like [direnv](https://direnv.net), add the following to your `.envrc` file:
-file:

     AUTHER_SECRET=281047a438dcd3f1f1401954d779025e496dc938ba79703bcf6ca0605ca350e7
     AUTHER_ADMIN_LOGIN=V0lMaDFBK2o3SngvSHUySUZOYVJ3dC82QmlQaDRWcUhKOEFkUjFsYkF3ND0tLXpMZDBhdCtJaHVsVnpWNkFWVWUxVVE9PQ==--d8595331720f8475090763d5a3a3103b3f6a9259